swiftlang/swift-package-manager/Documentation/Usage.md

 ```

 The `pkgConfig` parameter helps SwiftPM in figuring out the include and library search paths for the system library.
-Note: If you don't want to use pkgConfig paramater you can pass the path to directory containing libary using commandline when building your app:
+Note: If you don't want to use pkgConfig paramater you can pass the path to directory containing library using commandline when building your app:

     example$ swift build -Xlinker -L/usr/local/lib/